Athma-Vasi/dataStructures-and-algorithms/README.md

 - easy: 8-7 kyu
 - medium: mostly 6-5 kyu, with a few 4 kyu
+- medium++: same as medium but more painful

 Feel free to check out my (mostly) naive solutions ٩(^‿^)۶